If you enjoy being out and about in nature, you might have met a ‘birder’ (that’s a birdwatcher) or two.

 The most dedicated birders have lots of kit (and lots of patience!) but as with everything, everyone started somewhere.
 Usually, they began with a simple appreciation of nature.

-The fact that you’re reading this probably means that’s an interest you have as well.
-To help you get the most out of your first bird watching experience, we asked Sam Walker, one of our birdwatching experts, what advice he has for newbies.
+The fact that you’re reading this probably means that’s an interest you have as well, or maybe you're looking for a new hobby it's possible to do without going outside.
+To help you get the most out of your first bird watching experience, we asked Sam Walker, who recently got into birding, what advice he has for newbies.

 We’re kicking off with something obvious, but it’s an important one.
-Visiting your local park, farmland, woods, ponds or nature reserve - anywhere that nature exists, really - and you’ll start to see different types of birds.
+Watch the birds in your garden or from your window, and you'll start to see different types of birds.
+If you put food out, they'll likely give you some great views.

+Once you've seen the birds, make sure you read up on them while the memory's fresh.
 A few short trips are often more helpful than a big, long stint in the field.
-However you do it, the more time you spend in the field, the better you’ll get at identifying birds.
+However you do it, the more time you spend looking, the better you’ll get at identifying birds.

 Research your gear